Getting startedSave money with solar energy

 is the last chance to claim the ITC for residential solar PV system

 As solar continues to go mainstream, the industry will have less need for support.
-Thanks to the continuous advancement of solar technologies and materials, going solar has already become much more affordable.
-According to the Renewable Power Generation Costs in 2019 report by IRENA, the costs for electricity from utility-scale solar photovoltaics (PV) fell 82% between 2010 and 2019.
+Thanks to the continuous advancement of technologies and materials, going solar has already become much more affordable.
+According to the Renewable Power Generation Costs in 2019 report by IRENA, the costs for electricity from utility-scale photovoltaics (PV) fell 82% between 2010 and 2019.

 If you forgot to claim your ITC last year, contact a tax professional asap to amend your tax return.